objectbox/objectbox-swift/README.md

 ## Background: code generation

-ObjectBox Swift Database generates code at build time for optimal performance at runtime by avoiding reflection etc.
+ObjectBox Swift Database uses generated code for optimal performance at runtime by avoiding reflection etc.

-This is automatically done for you and should be transparent.
-Internally, we use [a fork of Sourcery](https://github.com/objectbox/objectbox-swift-generator) for this.
+It uses [a fork of Sourcery](https://github.com/objectbox/objectbox-swift-generator) for this.

 ## Already using ObjectBox?